letSamigina/dp.qr/README.md

 - Parses the URL you enter and builds a Version 3, error-correction level **M** QR code
 - The QR code is drawn with blocks in the air, aligned to the smallest map size (128×128 blocks) that contains your execution position

+QR Code is a registered trademark of DENSO WAVE INCORPORATED in Japan and in other countries.

 ### How to use
 - Press **`G`** to open the dialog menu
 - Choose **Enter URL**, type a URL, and run